Farnham, Quebec: History

 The City of Farnham takes its name from the historic Township of Farnham, which is one of the few townships established before 1800 and was named in remembrance of Farnham, Surrey, England.
 The first "Farnhamiens," who were mostly Loyalists from the United States, arrived in 1800.

 On December 28, 1876, Farnham got the status of "town".
 On March 8, 2000, the Town of Farnham and the Municipality of Rainville merged to form the new "City of Farnham."
 The total population is now 8,000 inhabitants.

 Farnham is also the site of an important military training camp, which is used primarily by the Canadian Forces Leadership and Recruit School and the local militia.

 Geography

 Built on the shores of the Yamaska River, at the border of the Saint-Lawrence lowlands, the city of Farnham is located in the center of important cities such as Saint-Jean-sur-Richelieu (West) and Granby (North-East).

-Railway Industry
+Railway industry

 Following a destructive fire in 1949, a new station was built in 1950.
 This post-war era, which coincided with the height of the expansion of the Canadian Pacific Railway network, allowed the town of Farnham to become the administrative centre of the eastern railway network.
-More than 500 staff members worked at this building with a modern urban tradition [12].
+More than 500 staff members worked at this building with a modern urban tradition.
+Farnham has a considerable railway station in relation to its population.
+However, the station only handles freight, including rail cars from Western Canada.
+In the past, the station welcomed rail passengers.